top of page

 Who

-This project is run by registered grief support charity Possum Portraits, which supports families through perinatal bereavement
+This book is published by grief support charity Possum Portraits, which supports families through perinatal bereavement.

 What

-We are creating a picture book to help parents talk about grief & loss with their surviving children after experiencing bereavement
+Our picture book is intended to help parents talk about grief & loss with their surviving children after suffering pregnancy or baby loss.

 Why